 - 1. The validity of the registration shall be subject to a regular review by the competent authority. - 2.
-Member States shall ensure that insurance-and, reinsurance intermediaries-and ancillary insurance distributors intermediaries who cease to fulfil the registration requirements in Article 3(1) or fail to satisfy the requirements laid down in national law, are removed from the register.
-Where applicable, the home Member State shall inform the host Member State of such removal.
+Member States shall ensure that insurance, reinsurance and ancillary insurance intermediaries who cease to fulfil the registration requirements in Article 3(1) or fail to satisfy the requirements laid down in national law, are removed from the register.
+Where applicable, the home Member State shall inform the host Member State of such removal. - 3. [deleted]